 - Directors who have cross linkages with each other across multiple boards (board interlock) - Those who do not satisfy the eligibility criteria laid down in Section 149(6) of the Act and Regulation (16)(1)(b) of the SEBI LODR - Directors who have been on the board for more than 10 consecutive years - Directors who have been on the board of the parent/holding/subsidiary for more than 10 consecutive years - Former executive/non-executive directors who have not had a cooling-off period (complete detachment from the board, company, and promoter group) for at least three years - Former executives who are on the board along with their previous supervisors unless these executives have completed at least a five-year cooling period.
 IiAS will consider the cooling period to have been completed only if there is a complete break-away between the director and the company/group - Directors who are simultaneously on the board of a large number/percentage of group companies, with a prolonged tenure of >10 years in any of these companies - Representatives of large shareholders (holding >2% stake) or lenders, even if they are not appointed on the board as a nominee.
 However, former employees of such shareholders who continue to remain on the board (even after they move on from their employment) may be considered independent.
 Similarly, directors who were earlier on the board as nominees may be considered independent once the investor has sold its stake.
 Retired IAS officers /civil servants will also be considered as independent on the board of Public Sector Enterprises - Directors who have been on the board of at least two companies that have failed on account of poor governance and oversight.
-While this yardstick may not be always consistently applied because the history of all directors may not be easily accessible, or we may fail to capture board failures, we believe investors must set higher thresholds for board accountability and begin giving some push back on the (re)appointment of such directors - Directors who may have business ties with the company, with their firms providing services to the company/group companies irrespective of the extent of the pecuniary relationship - In instances where IiAS believes that independent directors on board/board committees have not exercised balanced or prudent judgement - The director carries a reputation risk or has been associated with transactions that IiAS considers to be prejudicial towards minority shareholders in either the company's or other boards or has strong political affiliations
+While this yardstick may not be always consistently applied because the history of all directors may not be easily accessible, or we may fail to capture board failures, we believe investors must set higher thresholds for board accountability and begin giving some push back on the (re)appointment of such directors - In unusual instances, where there has been severe regulatory action and / or significant shareholder wealth destruction, IiAS may consider not supporting the (re)appointment of directors promoters, executive directors and non-executive directors even for failure in a single instance, depending upon the gravity of the performance and / or governance failure. - Where there are significant regulatory actions or litigations against a director which may include investigations by government agencies.
+IiAS believe these may act as distractions for directors in discharging their responsibilities towards the company.
+To this effect, IiAS will recommend that the director step down from the board position until the issues have been resolved and subsequently seek (re)appointment.Directors who may have business ties with the company, with their firms providing services to the company/group companies and/or the promoter group, irrespective of the extent of the pecuniary relationship - In instances where IiAS believes that independent directors on board/board committees have not exercised balanced or prudent judgement

+- The director carries a reputation risk or has been associated with transactions that IiAS considers to be prejudicial towards minority shareholders in either the company's or other boards or has strong political affiliations - The director may have been accused (not necessarily convicted) of actions involving moral turpitude, or actions that may cause a reputation risk or damage for the company and / or the director.